Schulich School of Music

 The Schulich School of Music (also known as Schulich) is one of the constituent faculties of McGill University in Montreal, Quebec, Canada.
-It is located at 555, rue Sherbrooke Ouest (555, Sherbrooke Street West).
-The faculty was named after benefactor Seymour Schulich.
+It is located at 555, Rue Sherbrooke Ouest (555, Sherbrooke Street West).
+The faculty was named after the benefactor Seymour Schulich.

 McGill University's Schulich School of Music runs 50 different programs in research and performance and holds 700 concerts annually.
 Over 35% of the student body is international.
-At least 13 Grammy Award winners have been affiliated with the Schulich School of Music, including George Massenburg, Estelí Gomez, Serban Ghenea, Steven Epstein, Jennifer Gasoi, Brian Losch, Chilly Gonzales, Win Butler, Nick Squire, Leonard Cohen, Richard King, Régine Chassagne, and Burt Bacharach.
+At least 13 Grammy Award winners have been affiliated with the Schulich School of Music, including George Massenburg, Estelí Gomez, Serban Ghenea, Steven Epstein, Jennifer Gasoi, Brian Losch, Chilly Gonzales, Win Butler, Jason O'Connell, Nick Squire, Leonard Cohen, Richard King, Régine Chassagne, and Burt Bacharach.

 History

 Early history

 Music teaching at the institution began in 1884, with a program reserved for women.
 In 1889, a teaching specialist was engaged at the request of the students by a gift from the university's Chancellor, Donald A. Smith, Lord Strathcona.
 In 1896, the Royal Victoria College for girls by Lord Strathcona was founded.
 In September 1899, the Royal Victoria College was opened, and pianist Clara Lichtenstein (1860–1946) arrived on the invitation of Lord Strathcona.
 In 1902, examinations of the Associate Board of the Royal Schools of Music of London were introduced.